What is observability?

 Here’s a quick rundown of the main differences between observability and monitoring in incident management.

 In incident management, observability is the backbone powering artificial intelligence for IT Operations (AIOps).
-This method uses AI and machine learning to automate and enhance the detection, diagnosis, and resolution of incidents in IT systems.
+AIOps uses AI and machine learning to automate and enhance the detection, diagnosis, and resolution of incidents in IT systems.

 So what’s the catch?
-For AIOps to be truly effective, it relies heavily on the quality and depth of data it processes—and this is where observability becomes crucial.
+AIOps relies heavily on the quality and depth of data it processes to be effective—and this is where observability becomes crucial.

 Observability provides the rich, contextual data that AIOps systems need to operate efficiently.
 By capturing and analyzing metrics, logs, and traces, it offers a multidimensional view of system performance and behavior.
 This detailed data allows AIOps to detect anomalies faster and better understand interactions between different system components.